Vishwajit-Herma/python_project/README.md

 This project is a **pure Python mini-application** created to practice and demonstrate core Python concepts in a real-world–like scenario.
 The application fetches data from **public REST APIs**, processes it using **object-oriented programming**, **functional programming**, and **concurrency techniques**, and stores the processed results in **JSON files**.

-No web frameworks and no databases are used.
-The focus is on Python fundamentals, clean architecture, and correct use of concurrency models.

 ---

 ## APIs Used